Ishan-Karpe/Cafes-Curator/README.md

 > The Places API fetches data like location names, addresses, photos, etc. It's a great tool for accessing updated data and finding multiple places without manually copying all of their information into a project.

-> Endpoints are where requests are sent for specific actions / functions to an API.
+> Endpoints are where requests are sent for specific actions/functions to an API.

 > A library is a collection of reusable resources like functions, classes, and pieces of pre-written code.